Lifelong Learning policies and procedures

 Malpractice

-Malpractice is essentially any activity or practice which deliberately contravenes regulations and compromises the integrity of the internal or external assessment process and/or the validity of certificates.
+Malpractice is essentially any activity or practice which deliberately contravenes regulations and compromises the integrity of the internal or external assessment process or the validity of certificates.
 It covers any deliberate actions, neglect, default or other practice that compromises, or could compromise:

 Statement updated December 2022.

-Complaints Statement
+Complaints statement

 This policy links and cross-references with the MBW Corporate Complaints Policy.